OpenBCI/Documentation/docs/05ThirdParty/01-Myoware/14-MyoWare_Integration.md

 ![](assets/ThirdPartyImages/emg_gui_flex_small.png)
 ![](assets/ThirdPartyImages/emg_gui_flex_big.png)

 You can use these changes in signal intensity to trigger analog or digital events from within the GUI as you like.
-Check out the `EMG_Widget.pde` file for more information on the EMG widget.
+Check out the `` file for more information on the EMG widget.